hummingbot/hummingbot/documentation/docs/developers/contributions.md

 6. Fix any changes requested by your reviewer, fix issues raised by a tester, and push your fixes as a single new commit.
 7. Once the pull request has been reviewed and accepted; it will be merged by a member of the Hummingbot development team.

+!!! note
+      Tests are very important.
+Submit tests if your pull request contains new, testable behavior.
+See [Unit test coverage](#unit-test-coverage) for more information.

 ## Detailed workflow

 ### 1. Fork the repository